What is cloud computing and is it right for you? Legal Files explains

 Answering the biggest question – What is cloud computing?

 Before we dive into some details, we’re going to answer the question that sets the foundation for everything.
 What is cloud computing?
 This term refers to using the Internet to deliver computing services, including analytics, databases, networking, servers, software and storage.
-You may also hear cloud-based software be called browser-based.
+You may also hear cloud-based litigation management software be called browser-based.
 This is because it runs in an internet browser, such as Google Chrome or Internet Explorer.
 However, they are not the same thing.